 IMMIGRATION CONSEQUENCES OF PIMPING AND PANDERING

 Being convicted under pimping and pandering laws in California can have serious consequences for non-citizens, particularly in regards to their immigration status.

 Under US immigration law, certain types of criminal convictions, including “aggravated felonies,” can lead to a non-citizen being deported or marked as “inadmissible.”

 Therefore, if the facts of your case show that your pandering offense was an aggravated felony, you could face deportation or be barred from re-entering the country.
 It’s important for non-citizens to understand the potential immigration consequences of a criminal conviction and seek legal advice from an experienced immigration attorney.

-If you are convicted of pimping or pandering, there is a possibility of getting an expungement.
+If you are convicted of pimping or pandering, there is a possibility of getting sex crime charges expunged.
 To qualify for an expungement, you must successfully complete probation or finish serving your jail term, whichever is applicable.
 Even if you violate a term of probation, you might still have a chance to get the offense expunged, but this will be up to the judge’s discretion.

 If you are convicted of pandering, it will negatively affect your right to possess or acquire a gun in California.
 This is because California law prohibits convicted felons from possessing or acquiring a firearm, and pandering is considered a felony offense.